-Every vine in the CGCN certified G2 and G3 increase blocks shall be re-tested by CGCN authorised laboratory at least once in every 6 years.
-In the year one of the G2/G3 established block, no testing will be done.
-From Year 2 to Year 6 testing will be done at 20% of total vines each year cumulating to 100% in six years.
-Sampling and testing methods will be same as described in 'Appendix 4' of the Interim Verification Program standards and Appendix 5 of this standard respectively, as composites of five vines per sample.
+Every vine in the CGCN-RCCV "Certified Plus" G2 and G3 increase blocks shall be re-tested by a CGCN-RCCV authorized laboratory at least once in every 5 years (not including the year the block is established).
+In year one of the G2 or G3 established block, no testing will be done.
+Starting the year after the G2 or G3 block has been established, testing will be done at 20% of total vines each year cumulating to 100% in every five-year period.
+Sampling and testing methods are found in Appendix 10 and Appendix 5 respectively, as composites of five vines per sample if PCR is used.
+In the sixth year, random sampling and HTS testing of 20% of the block will be required to maintain "Certified Plus" status and restart the five-year annual audit testing cycle.
+CGCN-RCCV reserves the right to expand the list of viruses being tested in G2-G3 plantings, based on past presence in the field and prevalence in surrounding areas.